Parasgupta44/py_holiday_calendar/docs/addition.rst

 * For custom business days, use literals MO, TU, WE, TH, FR.
 * For custom holidays list, just pass the dates as a list.
+* If not provided, by default business days will be considered from Monday to Friday with no Holidays.